 Annual appropriations acts generally provide advanced mandatory funding for the veterans' educational assistance programs based on expected eligibility and participation.
-During the 117th Congress, a new program, the COVID-19 Veteran Rapid Retraining Assistance Program (VRRAP), was established with dedicated funding, and additional funding was provided for a previously funded program, the Veteran Employment Through Technology Education Courses Pilot (VET TEC).
+During the 117th Congress, a new program, the COVID-19 Veteran Rapid Retraining Assistance Program (VRRAP), was established with dedicated funding; additional funding was provided for a previously funded program, the Veteran Employment Through Technology Education Courses Pilot (VET TEC); and a pilot program, the Native VetSuccess at Tribal Colleges and Universities Pilot Program, was authorized without dedicated funding.